Bad luck: are the circumstances to blame or the subjective perception?

 So that means you don't have to change the situation to reduce dissatisfaction - you can also change your attitude.
 Of course, this does not mean that you should put up with everything that bothers you.
 But if you change your attitude just a little, the view of the difficult situation becomes clearer and you may suddenly see paths that you did not pay attention to before.
 Just start with the situations and areas of your work that make you particularly dissatisfied.

-For example, think of the choleric Chef or the unorganized colleagues.
+For example, think of the choleric Manager or the unorganized colleagues.
 What exactly makes you dissatisfied about this situation?
 Think about how you assess your own personal situation with which you are dissatisfied.
 Define exactly which situations make you dissatisfied: for example, is the boss really always choleric or only in certain situations?
 Write down exactly when you were dissatisfied with the boss and when you weren't.
 Now when you think about it, how do you feel?
 Write these feelings down.

 Outsmart the brain